openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 a FACTORY that returns the structure.

 It is required since
-a. constructing the structure requires complicated operations and reading of YAML files,
+1. constructing the structure requires complicated operations and reading of YAML files,
-b. if validation should be done for the current test, and the expected metrics for the tests are absent, the test MUST fail
+2. if validation should be done for the current test, and the expected metrics for the tests are absent, the test MUST fail
-   (it is important to avoid situations when developers forget adds info on expected metrics and due to it tests are not failed)
+   (it is important to avoid situations when developers forget to add info on expected metrics and due to it tests are not failed)
-c. but if validation for the current test is not required the test should not try to get the expected metrics
+3. but if validation for the current test is not required the test should not try to get the expected metrics

 So to avoid checking of expected metrics structures for the tests without validation, an algo